polterguy/lizzie/docs/introduction.md

 Lizzie doesn't have operators, neither OR nor AND keywords exists in Lizzie.
 However, you can accomplish the same result by using the `any` and the `all` functions.
-The `any` is the equivalent of OR in a traditional programming language, while `all` is the equivalent of AND. `any` function will return the first non-null argument that it is given, while `all` will return null if any of its arguments yields null.
+The `any` is the equivalent of OR in a traditional programming language, while `all` is the equivalent of AND. `any` will return the first non-null argument that it is given, or null if all arguments are null.
+While `all` will return the first null argument it is given, otherwise it will return the value of its last argument.
 This allows you to combine `any` and `all` to accomplish the same as OR and AND would do for you normally.
 Consider the following.

 ```javascript
 var(@foo1)